Comprehensive Non-Patent Literature Analytics using Deep Web searches and Artificial Intelligence:

 Did you know that information that is accessible through such public search engines, which is called “Surface web”, is < 5%?

-Contrary to this, the Deep Web, which comprises about 95% of the web, contains information that is either buried deep within search results or cannot be retrieved for the following reasons:
+Contrary to this, the Deep Web search tools, which comprises about 95% of the web, contains information that is either buried deep within search results or cannot be retrieved for the following reasons:

 - Public search engines prioritize content based on geographic location, promotions, etc., which may affect the reliability of the information.